 Medicare Supplements will deny you coverage if you have had a stroke within the last two years for most insurance carriers.

 Yes, you will be covered if you have a stroke and are enrolled in a Medigap plan.
 Medicare will pay its portion, and the Medicare Supplement will pick up the costs based on your chosen plan letter.

 What is the cost of a stroke with Medicare?

-The cost of stroke rehabilitation and treatment will usually be more than $17,000 for the first year.
-Rehabilitation services can run about $11,000, with the prescription cost approximately $5,000.
+The stroke rehabilitation and treatment cost will usually be more than $17,000 for the first year.
+Rehabilitation services can run about $11,000, with a prescription cost of approximately $5,000.

 Strokes are one of the leading causes of death and disability among beneficiaries.
 It’s essential to have coverage to help cover the cost of your healthcare needs.
 Our licensed insurance agents specialize in Medicare and are experts in the area.

 We’ll help educate you on your choices and verify your drugs and doctors are covered.
 Give us a call for free personalized assistance, or fill out our online request form.

 - Does Medicare Cover Stem Cell Therapy

 - Medicare Coverage for Lower Back Pain

 - Medicare coverage for Hip and Knee Replacement